 It’s difficult to plan for your holiday in Korea, make an appointment, or plans with friends without talking about the days of the week in Korean. right?

-To say all days of the week in Korean, all you have to do is memorize the words “wol-hwa-su-mok-geum-to-il”( 월-화-수-목-금-토-일 ) and add “요일”(yo-il) at the end.
-The Korean word for days of the week is 요일 (yo-il).
+To say all days of the week in Korean, all you need to know the words “wol-hwa-su-mok-geum-to-il”( 월-화-수-목-금-토-일 ) and add “요일”(yo-il) (means days of the week)at the end.

-Here’s a free beginner’s lesson that will teach you all 7 days of the week in Korean, and what they mean with examples and exercises.
+Here’s a free beginner’s lesson that will teach you all seven days of the week in Korean.
+You’ll learn what they mean and what to say with examples and exercises.

 All right world, it’s time to take you on.

 - How Do You Say The Days Of The Week In Korean?|Monday to Sunday in Korean?

 - Korean Days Of The Week Meaning: The Secret Meaning of the Days Of The Week in Korean.

 - How To Ask A Question About Korean Days of the week |what day is it in Korean?

 - How To Count Weeks In Korean?
 The Correct Way